raven6724/decodedscents/WORKER_PROTOCOLS.md

 ### 12.8 Fabrication Shapes — Detection Patterns

 Established across the July 2026 audits (Narciso, Eros, Khamrah, Azzaro TMW, Bleu de Chanel).
-Fabricated note data is not random; it arrives in three shapes, each with a mechanical tell that does not require domain intuition to spot.
+Fabricated note data is not random; it arrives in recognisable shapes, each with a mechanical tell that does not require domain intuition to spot.

+**There are now seven.** Shapes 1-3 are below.
+Shape 4 is §12.11.
+Shapes 5, 6 and
+7 are §12.19, §12.20 and §12.21 — added after the August 2026 audits found forty
+more corrupted records than the July passes had.

 #### Shape 1 — Dupe notes copied from the original